navigatorframework/navigator/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.